TY231618/terraform101/README.md

 Output values are like the return values of a Terraform resources/modules and can be used elsewhere on creating other resources

+## TODO

+1. Create S3 resource
+2. use variables
+3. output the ARN of the bucket